- Search The Registry

 Durr campaigned to set aside frequencies for educational programs and to open up the airways for more diverse applicants.
-This spurred investigations of the FCC by the House Un-American Activities Committee and J. Edgar Hoover's FBI.
-Durr resigned from the FCC in 1948 after dissenting from its adoption of a loyalty oath demanded by the Truman administration.
+This spurred investigations of the FCC by the House Un-American Activities Committee (HUAC) and J. Edgar Hoover's FBI.
 The FBI put him under surveillance in 1942 because he had defended a colleague accused of left-wing political associations.
 His wife's vigorous support for racial equality and voting rights for Blacks and their friendship with Jessica Mitford, a member of the Communist Party, made both of them even more suspect.
+Durr resigned from the FCC in 1948 after dissenting from its adoption of a loyalty oath demanded by the Truman administration.
 The FBI stepped up its interest in Durr in 1949, when he joined the National Lawyers Guild.
 He subsequently became the President of the Guild.
 Durr opened a law practice in Washington, D.C. after leaving the FCC.

 He was one of the few lawyers willing to represent federal employees who had lost their jobs as a result of the loyalty oath program; he took many of their cases pro bono.
 He did not apply any litmus test of his own, choosing to represent both those who had been members of or closely aligned with the Communist Party and those falsely accused of membership.
 He represented Frank Oppenheimer, brother of "father of the atomic bomb" Robert Oppenheimer, and several other scientists investigated for disloyalty by HUAC.
 Durr and his wife moved to Colorado to work for the National Farmers Union when it became evident that he could not make a living defending those accused of disloyalty.
 However his wife's political activities, as a member of the Southern Conference for Human Welfare and the National Committee for the Abolition of the Poll Tax, her past membership in the Progressive Party and his own political activities caused him to lose that position as well.

 By 1954, his practice was in financial ruin, and he and his wife decided to return to Montgomery.
 Inevitably, controversy dogged them.
 On one occasion, Virginia Durr was subpoenaed to appear in New Orleans before a subcommittee of the Senate Internal Affairs Committee, chaired by Senator James Eastland, a fellow Southerner who epitomized most of what the Durrs opposed.
 Through a fluke, Clifford Durr was permitted to cross-examine a former communist turned professional informant.
 He demolished the witness who had besmirched his family's honor, subjecting the man to such humiliation and ridicule that he never again testified at a congressional hearing.
 And then, to top it off, he punched the man, an act caught by a photographer and printed in newspapers around the country.
-The Durrs then returned to Montgomery, Alabama in the hope of returning to a more prosperous, less controversial life.
-However, Senator James Eastland of Mississippi soon subpoenaed Clifford Durr and his associate Aubrey Williams to a hearing of the Senate Subcommittee on Internal Security investigating the Highlander Folk School, with which both Durrs and Williams had been associated.
+Again, Senator Eastland subpoenaed Clifford Durr and his associate Aubrey Williams to a hearing of the Senate Subcommittee on Internal Security investigating the Highlander Folk School, with which both Durrs and Williams had been associated.